Skip to content

 Discover what's on offer at your school on Apprenticeships.scot.

-You would need an honours degree (SCQF Level 10) accredited by the Royal Institution of Chartered Surveyors (RICS) in subject such as surveying, construction, civil engineering or building engineering.
+You’ll need a degree or postgraduate qualification accredited by the Royal Institution of Chartered Surveyors (RICS) in a relevant subject, such as:

 Find the right course for you